yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.2 Adding a task

 2.2.1 Adding a task to the tasklist.
 i.
-Prerequistes: User must be in the Timetable mode.
+Prerequisites: User must be in the Timetable mode.
 Enter `mode /t` command to enter Timetable mode.
 ii.
 Test case: `add /t test task /by 10-10-2020 2000`
 Expected: Task is added into the tasklist with a success message printed.
 iii.
 Test case: `add /t test task`